bictorv/chaosnet-bridge/doc/INSTALLATION.md

 - the support/ca-chain.cert.pem file, and your own certificates and keys, and
 - the other cbridge [support files](../support).
 You can use the ```support``` directory itself, of course.

-You probably need to edit the other [support scripts](../support) to reflect what your directory of choice is.
+You probably **need to edit** the other [support scripts](../support) to reflect what your directory of choice is.
 You should read these files and try to understand them.
+See also [support documentation](support/README.md].

 Copy the cbridge binary to the directory of choice.
 Optionally install the compiled tools/clients in your PATH.